 PepSpots™ Peptide Arrays on Cellulose

-The peptides on PepSpots™ Peptide Arrays are synthesized directly on cellulose membranes by SPOT synthesis technology (SPOT peptide synthesis technique).
+The membrane-bound peptides on PepSpots™ Peptide Arrays are synthesized directly on cellulose membranes by SPOT synthesis technology (SPOT peptide synthesis technique).
 SPOT synthesis is a fast and economic technique for custom peptide synthesis of hundreds of membrane peptides in parellel.
 SPOT peptide synthesis was developed to give rapid and low-cost access to large numbers of custom peptides.

 They are used both as membrane bound peptide arrays (PepSpots™) for efficient and inexpensive antibody epitope mapping or protein-protein interaction studies and as soluble peptide libraries (Micro-Scale Peptides and PepTrack™ Peptide Libraries).
 PepSpots™ peptide arrays are reliable and combine an easy experimental procedure (like ELISA), inexpensive equipment needs and a highly flexible array and library formatting.